ITTopTools/top_journal_sdk/README.md

 ## Description

-`journaltop` is an asynchronous Python client library that simplifies interaction with the IT-Top journal system.
+`journaltop` is an asynchronous Python library that simplifies interaction with the IT-Top journal system.
 It handles authentication, API communication, and data parsing into strongly-typed Pydantic models.

 ### Features

 - 🔐 JWT-based authentication
-- 📅 Schedule data retrieval and parsing
-- 📊 Homework statistics tracking
 - ✅ Full type hints and Pydantic validation
 - 🚀 Async/await support with httpx
 - 📝 Comprehensive logging